davidensinger/davidensinger.github.io/_posts/2013-03-29-generating-a-sitemap-in-jekyll-without-a-plugin.md

   </url>
   {% endif %}
   {% endfor %}
+{% endraw %}
 </urlset>
 {% endhighlight %}

-The `{% for post in site.posts %}` loops through the posts and finds the pertinent metadata for the sitemap.
+The {% raw %}`{% for post in site.posts %}`{% endraw %} loops through the posts and finds the pertinent metadata for the sitemap.
 The same looping method is used for pages, but with a conditional statement to include only the pages with the `sitemap` variable (and its corresponding values) present.

     ---
     layout: default